Layout Image

 All I can say is take a deep breath, and read this free book on stress management.

 If you find any rootkits, getting rid of them is another story.
 Have you got all afternoon!
-I really feel that most of you out there should stop Internet banking and use phone banking or go psychically to the bank.
+I really feel that most of you out there should stop Internet banking and use phone banking or go physically to the bank.
 I have been demonstrating the use of Rootkitrevealer to Sunshine Coast Computer Club members.

 © 2007 Peter Daley